Jump to Section

 Check the Milligram Content

-Most legit CBD oils on Amazon will have milligram content on the bottle.
-This is considered how many milligrams of CBD is in the product, which can help you determine your perfect dosage size.
+Most legit CBD oils on Amazon have their content listed in milligram units on the bottle.
+This refers to how many milligrams of CBD is in the product, which can help you determine your perfect dosage size.

 If the product you are looking at on Amazon says hemp oil, and there’s no mention of “mgs” or milligrams on the bottle, it’s very unlikely that the product contains any CBD.
-This is a bottle of food grade hemp seed oil.
-Healthy and delicious — but not CBD.
+You need to be careful here.

 Contact the Seller Directly

-Full spectrum CBD is a CBD oil or product that’s not made with only pure CBD.
-It contains all the other naturally occurring plant compounds found alongside CBD in hemp.
+Full-spectrum CBD is a CBD oil or product that does not simply contain pure CBD.
+It contains all the other naturally occurring plant compounds found alongside CBD, in hemp.

-People seek out full spectrum CBD oil to get the benefits of not just the CBD, but the other compounds as well.
-This is called the entourage effect and it’s well known in the cannabis and CBD communities.
+People seek out full-spectrum CBD oil to get the benefits of not just the CBD, but the other compounds as well.
+This is called the entourage effect and it’s well known in the cannabis and CBD communities4.

-What’s the biggest visual difference between a bottle of CBD oil and a bottle of food grade hemp seed oil?
+What’s the biggest visual difference between a bottle of CBD oil and a bottle of food-grade hemp seed oil?
+The bottle itself!

 CBD oils tend to come in concentrated small amounts like 1 to 2 oz in a dropper bottle with a pipette at the top for dosing.

-Hemp seed oil on the other hand is most often in a bigger bottle of 4 oz or more.
-It will resemble the same size as a olive oil or avocado oil bottle.
+Seed oil from hemp, on the other hand is most often in a bigger bottle of 4 oz or more.
+It will resemble an olive oil or avocado oil bottle.

-Don’t hesitate to reach out the seller and ask all the questions you need.
-Feel free to ask them if it’s CBD oil or hemp seed oil that you are buying.
+Never hesitate to reach out to the seller and ask all the questions you need.
+Feel free to ask them whether it is CBD oil or hemp seed oil that you are buying.

-The most common base liquid, or sometimes called “carrier oils” (get it? it carries the oil to you) are coconut oil, MCT oil, and last but not least: hemp seed oil or as it’s often called just hemp oil.
+The most common base liquid, or sometimes called “carrier oils” are coconut oil, MCT oil, and hemp seed oil that is often called hemp oil.

-On the other hand, if the bottle looks bigger and taller, and there’s more volume of liquid in it (usually 8 oz or more), that’s hemp seed oil for eating and has no CBD in it.
+On the other hand, if the bottle looks bigger and taller, and there’s more volume of liquid in it (usually 8 oz or more), that’s hemp seed oil intended for eating.
+It does not provide any CBD content.

-CBD oils on Amazon simply look as you would expect a supplement to look: you know, small bottle, pipette at the top for drawing up the concentrated liquid, and “Supplement Facts” (not Nutrition Facts) listed on that back of the bottle.
+CBD oils, on Amazon, simply look like a bottle of supplement: small bottle with a pipette at the top for drawing up the concentrated liquid, and “Supplement Facts” (not Nutrition Facts) listed on that back of the bottle.

 ♥ Small tincture bottle with pipettes at the top for concentrated oral delivery